Tarkington Independent School District

-The communities served include Dolen, Hightower, Rayburn, and Tarkington Prairie.
+Small portions of Cleveland are in the district boundaries.
+The unincorporated communities served include Dolen, Hightower, Rayburn, and Tarkington Prairie.

 The boundaries of the district are the Liberty/San Jacinto county line to the north, the Trinity River to the east, Luce Bayou to the south, and Tarkington Bayou to the east.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 One of the district trustees is Dwayne Stovall.